Jeevan-HM/RISE_Lab/_pages/research.md

  <h4>Goal</h4>
 Apply smart algorithms in vehicular systems to interpret and predict human actions for improved intent inference and assistance.
 <h4>Project Description</h4>
-Design and implement human models, algorithms on standard bicycles and simulated autonomous vehicles to provide advance warning of obstacles and collisions
+Design and implement human models, algorithms on standard bicycles and simulated autonomous vehicles to provide advance warning of obstacles and collisions.

 </details>
 </div>